GES

 Original Jurisdiction (Art 131)

-Article 131 gives the SC exclusive original jurisdiction in disputes between: (a) the Government of India and one or more states, (b) the Government of India and one or more states on one side and one or more states on the other side, (c) two or more states.
-However, the dispute must involve a question of law or fact on which the existence or extent of a legal right depends — purely political disputes are excluded.
-The original jurisdiction under Art 131 does not extend to: (i) disputes arising out of any treaty, agreement, covenant, engagement, sanad, or similar instrument entered into before the commencement of the Constitution (Art 131 proviso), (ii) inter-state water disputes covered under Art 262 (Parliament has specifically excluded SC jurisdiction through the Inter-State Water Disputes Act), (iii) disputes where a state merely represents the interests of its citizens.
+Art 131 gives the SC exclusive original jurisdiction in disputes between: the Government of India and one or more states; the Government of India and states on one side versus other states; and two or more states.
+The dispute must involve a question of law or fact on which a legal right depends.
+Purely political disputes are excluded.
+Art 131 does not cover: pre-Constitution treaty/agreement disputes (proviso); inter-state water disputes (Art 262 exclusion via the Inter-State Water Disputes Act); disputes where a state merely represents citizen interests.
 The SC in State of Karnataka v.
-Union of India (1978) held that Art 131 cannot be used to challenge the constitutionality of a central law — for that, Art 32 or Art 226 must be used.
-In State of Rajasthan v.
-Union of India (1977), the SC clarified that disputes under Art 131 must involve questions of legal rights, not political questions.
-Despite its importance, Art 131 is relatively rarely invoked compared to Art 32.
+Union of India (1978) held that Art 131 cannot challenge the constitutionality of central laws; Art 32 or Art 226 must be used for that.
+Art 131 is relatively rarely invoked compared to Art 32.
+The Art 131 vs Art 32 distinction and the inter-state water dispute exclusion are tested in jurisdiction-matching questions.

 Writ Jurisdiction (Art 32) and Fundamental Rights Enforcement

-Article 32 empowers the SC to issue directions, orders, or writs (including habeas corpus, mandamus, prohibition, certiorari, and quo warranto) for the enforcement of Fundamental Rights.
-Crucially, Art 32 is itself a Fundamental Right — Dr. B.R.
+Art 32 empowers the SC to issue writs for FR enforcement.
 Ambedkar called it "the very soul of the Constitution and the very heart of it."
-This means the right to approach the SC for FR enforcement cannot be denied.
-The five writs are: (1) Habeas Corpus — to produce a person detained unlawfully before the court; (2) Mandamus — to command a public authority to perform a duty it has failed to perform; (3) Prohibition — to prohibit a lower court or tribunal from exceeding its jurisdiction; (4) Certiorari — to quash the order of a lower court or tribunal that has acted without or in excess of jurisdiction; (5) Quo Warranto — to challenge the legal authority by which a person holds a public office.
-Art 32 can be invoked only when a Fundamental Right is violated — not for enforcement of ordinary legal rights (for that, Art 226 must be used).
-The SC in Romesh Thappar v.
-State of Madras (1950) affirmed that Art 32 is a guaranteed remedy.
-The right under Art 32 can be suspended during a National Emergency under Art 359, but the 44th Amendment ensures that Art 20 and 21 cannot be suspended even during Emergency.
-The SC has also used Art 32 creatively through PILs to enforce the directive principles indirectly by reading them into expanded interpretations of Art 21.
+Art 32 is itself a Fundamental Right.
+The five writs: (1) Habeas Corpus (produce an unlawfully detained person); (2) Mandamus (command a public authority to perform its duty); (3) Prohibition (prevent a lower court/tribunal from exceeding jurisdiction); (4) Certiorari (quash a lower court/tribunal order made without or beyond jurisdiction); (5) Quo Warranto (challenge the legal authority for holding a public office).
+Art 32 is invocable only for FR violations, not ordinary legal rights (Art 226 serves for those).
+The SC in Romesh Thappar (1950) affirmed Art 32 as a guaranteed remedy.
+Art 32 can be suspended during National Emergency under Art 359, but the 44th Amendment ensures Art 20 and Art 21 cannot be suspended.
+The SC uses Art 32 creatively through PILs to indirectly enforce DPSPs via expanded Art 21 interpretations.
+The 5 writs, the "soul of the Constitution" quote, and the Art 32 vs Art 226 distinction are perennial exam items.

 Appellate Jurisdiction (Art 132-136)

-The SC has the widest appellate jurisdiction of any apex court in the world.
-(1) Constitutional matters (Art 132): appeal lies from any HC judgment if the HC certifies that the case involves a substantial question of law regarding the interpretation of the Constitution — both civil and criminal cases.
-(2) Civil matters (Art 133): appeal lies if the HC certifies the case involves a substantial question of law of general importance and the HC believes the question needs SC determination — applies to decrees or final orders.
-(3) Criminal matters (Art 134): appeal lies as of right if the HC (a) reverses an acquittal order and sentences the accused to death, (b) withdraws a case from a subordinate court to itself and convicts the accused and sentences him to death, or (c) certifies that the case is fit for appeal to the SC.
-(4) Appeals by special leave (Art 136) — the Special Leave Petition (SLP) is the most used appellate provision.
-The SC can, in its discretion, grant special leave to appeal from any judgment, decree, determination, sentence, or order of any court or tribunal in India (except military tribunals).
-Art 136 is an extraordinary residuary power — it is not bound by any conditions regarding the nature of the case, the court, or the certification requirement.
+The SC has the widest appellate jurisdiction of any apex court.
+(1) Constitutional (Art 132): appeal from HC judgment if the HC certifies a substantial question of constitutional law interpretation.
+(2) Civil (Art 133): appeal if the HC certifies a substantial question of general importance needing SC determination.
+(3) Criminal (Art 134): appeal as of right if the HC reverses acquittal and sentences to death, withdraws and convicts with death sentence, or certifies the case fit for appeal.
+(4) Special Leave Petition (Art 136): the most used provision.
+The SC can grant special leave to appeal from any judgment of any court or tribunal in India (except military tribunals).
+Art 136 is an extraordinary residuary power; no conditions bind it.
 Through SLPs, the SC hears approximately 65,000-80,000 cases annually.
 The SC in Pritam Singh v.
-The State (1950) held that Art 136 does not confer a right of appeal but gives the SC discretion to interfere when there has been a gross miscarriage of justice.
+The State (1950) held that Art 136 does not confer a right but gives discretion to intervene where gross injustice occurs.
+The SLP volume (65,000-80,000 annually), the death sentence reversal (Art 134 as-of-right appeal), and the Art 136 residuary character are key points.

 Advisory Jurisdiction (Art 143)